How to take on Mega Blastoise in Pokémon Go

 - Exeggutor with Bullet Seed and Solar Beam

-- Vileplume with Razor Leaf and Solar Beam
+- Chesnaught with Vine Whip and Solar Beam

-- Magneton with Thunder Shock and Discharge
+- Simisage with Vine Whip and Grass Knot

-- Gallade with Low Kick and Leaf Blade
+- Victreebel with Razor Leaf and Leaf Blade

-- Ampharos with Volt Switch and Zap Cannon
+- Zebstrika with Spark and Wild Charge

 Shadow Pokémon?

-- Shadow Exeggutor
+- Shadow Exeggutor with Bullet Seed and Solar Beam

-- Shadow Vileplume
+- Shadow Vileplume with Razor Leaf and Solar Beam

-Note: Shadow Raikou, Shadow Magnezone, and Shadow Zapdos out perform all the top counters.
-Shadow Mewtwo and Shadow Electivire perform at the same level as the Pokémon in the best counters list.
+Note: Shadow Pokémon perform especially well in this raid.
+Shadow Raikou, Shadow Zapdos, Shadow Magnezone, Shadow Electivire, and Shadow Tangrowth out perform all the top counters except for Mega Manectric.

 How many players does it take to beat Mega Blastoise?

-Although it is possible for three high level players with the ideal moveset and counters to take on Mega Blastoise, if you're going up against Ice Beam or are lacking in ideal counters, you'll likely want a Raiding party of five or more.
-Some Weather Conditions can work against you.
-Snow will boost Mega Blastoise's Ice and Steel type attacks and Fog will boost its Dark type attack.
-Partly Cloudy weather will boost its Normal type Skull Bash and Rain will boost its water type attacks.
-Fortunately, Rain will also boost your Electric type counters and Sunny/Clear weather will boost your Grass type counters.
+Although it is possible for two high level players with the ideal moveset and counters to take on Mega Blastoise, if you're going up against Ice Beam or are lacking in ideal counters, you'll likely want a raiding party of four or more.
+However, as this is a Mega Raid, you'll want as many players as possible so you earn the most Mega Energy.

 Questions about taking on Mega Blastoise in Pokémon Go?